 Linalool (a terpene) This terpene’s aroma is floral, sugar, and citrus.
 It has anti-anxiety, sedative, pain relief, and anti-bacterial qualities.

-Entourage Effect When you have CBD, other cannabinoids including <0.3% THC, and terpenes present from the original plant working together and creating an enhanced positive impact.
-Using real hemp terpenes with CBD provides the maximum benefits.
+Entourage Effect In Full-spectrum CBD Oil products, you have CBD, other cannabinoids including <0.3% THC, and terpenes present.
+The Entourage Effect is achieved when all of the above elements work together more effectively because of the THC.
+The net result is an enhanced positive impact.
+Using naturally occurring hemp terpenes with CBD provides the maximum benefits.

 CBD Flower (Bud) This originates from hemp that is cultivated and grown for the specific purpose of high CBD content.